-Staying well hydrated during pregnancy is extremely important.
+Learning how to prevent dehydration during pregnancy is extremely important.
 Your body depends on and uses water for survival.
-Water plays a crucial role in the development of a healthy pregnancy.
-During pregnancy, your body uses water to form the amniotic fluid, form your placenta, increase your blood volume and carry nutrients to your growing baby.
-Therefore, avoiding dehydration during pregnancy is very important.
+Water plays a crucial role in a healthy pregnancy.
+During pregnancy, your body uses water to form the amniotic fluid, it helps power the metabolism to form the placenta, it increased your blood volume that will carry essential nutrients to your growing baby.
+Therefore, learning how to prevent dehydration during pregnancy is very important.

-This is very concerning during pregnancy and can cause very serious complications for you and your growing baby.
+Learning how to prevent dehydration during pregnancy is very important to avoid serious complications for you and your growing baby.